devbisme/skidl/docs/_posts/2017-02-17-dont-replicate-automate.markdown

 Better, but I really don't want to type out that loop for every chip that needs bypass caps.
 Luckily, programming languages have functions to encapsulate code that's used multiple times.
 SKiDL is a programming language, so it must have them too!
-Let's encapsulate the bypass cap instantiation loop in a one:
+Let's encapsulate the bypass cap instantiation loop in one:

 ``` py
 from skidl import *